WolfgangErb/LSphere/README.md

 *   [1] &nbsp; Erb, W. <br>
-    <i> A spectral interpolation scheme on the unit sphere based on the node points of spherical Lissajous curves </i> <br>
+    <i> A spectral interpolation scheme on the unit sphere based on the nodes of spherical Lissajous curves </i> <br>
     arXiv:1802.06546 [math.NA] (2018)